Shadowfist Seven Masters vs. The Underworld Expansion

 The secret booster message (under the flap on the back of the booster) says ' There used to be an 8th Master but they felt they no longer needed a "Master of the Very Tasty Dumpling" '

-Here's the breakdown by faction and by card type.
+Here's the breakdown by faction and by card type for the original printing.
 The table on the left shows the overall breakdown (for new players), the table on the right shows the breakdown of the new cards only (for not new players).
 Apologies for the formatting of the table, but it's much smaller to plop an image in than write a table in HTML.
 Eventually I'll try out the CSS thing and redo all my tables...

 previous set summary (Red Wedding) | back to top | next set summary (Two-Fisted Tales of the Secret War)